LuanSilveiraSouza/nest-todo-api/README.md

 This project implements a Todo API using NestJS.
 It uses many functionalities of the framework, such as middlewares, guards, dependency injection, documentation, etc.
 The project uses TypeORM, Postgres and Docker too.

+Check and import the [API calls documentation for Insomnia](./docs/Insomnia)

 # :rocket: How to Run